-- Gather demands, visions and wishes from the various stakeholders (including the departments, expert users, managers and clients). - 2.
+- 1. Gather demands, visions and wishes from the various stakeholders (including the departments, expert users, managers and clients). - 2.
 Transform it into requirements according to this guide and the template. - 3.
 Validate the requirements with the stakeholders and revise as needed. - 4.
-Send the requirements to the potential suppliers (see Chapter 4 below).
+Send the requirements in tender (see section K1 below).